 Buying snorkel gear piece by piece can be quite time-consuming.

-Since there are so many options out there, we decided to compile a list of the best snorkeling gear.
+Since there are so many options out there, we decided to compile a list of the best snorkeling gear sets.

-We also included a guide on how to find a quality set by yourself.
+We also included a guide on how to find a quality mask and snorkel by yourself.

-There are certain elements that you need to be aware of when buying any set, including the best snorkel set.
-Here is what you will have to consider:
+There are certain elements that you need to be aware of when buying your gear, here is what you will have to consider:

-For a collection to be deemed the best snorkeling gear set, each of the items need to be of equal quality.
+For a collection to be deemed a good snorkel gear set, each of the items need to be of equal quality.

 This means that the mask, snorkel, and fins must offer the same level of durability, comfort, and consistent performance.
 This is something to be careful with companies that are well-known for one aspect, but not the others.